Did You Receive an Ozempic Health Insurance Denial? Perhaps We Can Help.

 Other drugs include Naltrexone/bupropion (brand name Contrave), a combination of two drugs that reduce appetite and promote weight loss.
 It’s approved for adults with obesity or overweight with at least one comorbidity.
 Phentermine/topiramate (brand name Qsymia) is a combination of two drugs that reduce appetite and promote weight loss.
 It is approved for obese or overweight adults with at least one weight-related comorbidity.

 One additional medication from Pfizer, Danuglipron, is not yet on the market but showed promise in a phase 1 clinical trial published in May 2023.
-Tested on 411 type 2 diabetics, weight loss from this glucagon-like peptide 1 receptor agonist at the 120-miligram twice daily dose resulted in an average weight loss of about 10 pounds after 16 weeks.
+Tested on 411 type 2 diabetics, weight loss from this glucagon-like peptide 1 receptor agonist at the 120-miligram twice daily oral dose resulted in an average weight loss of about 10 pounds after 16 weeks.
 That weight loss amount is similar to Ozempic mid-stage clinical trial data.
+Phase 2 data with a once daily dose is expected in 2024.

 What Should I Do If I Get an Ozempic Health Insurance Denial?